Chief of Staff

 He can be reached by emailing email@example.com or by calling (213) 473-7004.

-Hank Kaplan is a Council Aide for Councilmember David Ryu representing Council District 4.
+Mark Pampanin is the Director of Communications for Councilmember David Ryu representing Council District 4.

-Yena Ji is the Scheduler for Councilmember David Ryu representing Council District 4.
+Jackie D’Almeida is the Legislative and Communications Aide for Councilmember David Ryu representing Council District 4.

 She can be reached by emailing email@example.com or by calling (213) 473-7004.

-Moniquea Roberson is the Office Specialist and Funding Coordinator for Councilmember David Ryu representing Council District 4.
+Natalie Pinedo is a Case Manager & Funding Specialist for Councilmember David Ryu representing Council District 4.

 Steven Bautista is a Case Manager for Councilmember David Ryu representing Council District 4.